 Far-Reaching Touch Of Testosterone

-Testosterone is also involved in the following human processes:
+Testosterone plays a primary role in the following human processes:

-While recognizing the importance of appropriate levels of testosterone in a healthy body, serious athletes and competitive bodybuilders – both male and female — are often striving for any “edge” that might provide an advantage in their sport.
+While recognizing the importance of appropriate levels of testosterone in a healthy body, serious athletes and competitive bodybuilders often strive for any “edge” that might provide an advantage in their sport.

 Hit The Sprints